Global Retry Settings

 For more information on these values, see $7E0016 on the SMWCentral RAM Map.

 !no_prompt_draw If 1, the Retry prompt won't be drawn to the screen (but still function normally).
-Use this for a minimalistic Retry, without having to use the instant option.
-You should also use !no_prompt_box = 1 or the black box will still appear (also you probably want !no_exit_option = 1).
+Use this to have the most minimalistic Retry, without having to use the instant Retry option.
+You should also use !no_prompt_bg = 1 or the black background will still appear (also you probably want !no_exit_option = 1).
 Note that this renders all the prompt options below useless (and no sprite GFX space needs to be reserved).

 !cursor_setting